Military Industry Corporation

 The Military Industry Corporation is the state-run defense corporation of Sudan.
 It is responsible for the production of a wide range of defence equipment, such as munitions, firearms, artillery etc.

 History

 The MIC was established by national decree in 1993 under the Ministry of Defence and consolidate the existing defense establishment and manufacturing plants.

+MIC has made efforts to push more sales in Africa since 2013 when MIC’s director of external relations, Ali Othman Mahmoud said that local production is being encouraged to meet the needs of the Sudanese military and export any surplus materials abroad.

 Organisation

 The MIC is grouped into the following major complexes covering different areas: